mothur/mothur.github.io/_wiki/mothur_license.md

 11\.
 Patents.
 A "contributor" is a copyright holder who authorizes use under this License of the Program or a work on which the Program is based.
-The work thus licensed is called the contributor\'s "contributor version".
+The work thus licensed is called the contributor's "contributor version".

-A contributor\'s "essential patent claims" are all patent claims owned or controlled by the contributor, whether already acquired or hereafter acquired, that would be infringed by some manner, permitted by this License, of making, using, or selling its contributor version, but do
+A contributor's "essential patent claims" are all patent claims owned or controlled by the contributor, whether already acquired or hereafter acquired, that would be infringed by some manner, permitted by this License, of making, using, or selling its contributor version, but do